 Instructions

-- Place brisket in a tub with a tight fitting lid.
+- Place the brisket in a tub with a tight fitting lid.
 Mix all brine ingredients and stir until sugar and salt is dissolved.
-Pour over brisket, cover and refrigerate for 6 - 7 days.
+Pour the brine over brisket, cover and refrigerate for 7 days.

-- Remove brisket, rinse and pat dry.
-Coarsely grind peppercorns and coriander in a coffee grinder.
+- Coarsely grind peppercorns and coriander in a coffee grinder.
 Coat the brisket all over with the peppercorn and coriander mixture.

 - Remove the brisket from the smoker and wrap it in a bath towel (foil and all).
 Place it in an ice chest to rest for two hours.
-Carve and serve.
+Slice it thin against the grain and stack it high.
+Don’t forget the mustard and pickle.

 Leave a Reply